So you haven't caught COVID yet. Does that mean you're a superdodger?

 "These findings are like hot off the presses," says immunogeneticist Jill Hollenbach, who led this research.
 "We haven't published them yet.
 It's all stuff that's been happening this summer."

-Hollenbach and her team have found a genetic mutation that doesn't prevent the virus from infecting cells – that's what Landau was searching for in his HIV research – but still does something remarkable: It prevents a person from having COVID symptoms.
+Hollenbach and her team have found a genetic mutation doesn't prevent the virus from infecting cells – that's what Landau was searching for– but still does something remarkable: It prevents a person from having COVID symptoms.

 Turns out, stopping an infection altogether is an extremely tough nut for our bodies to crack.